NashFP/computer-chess/jorendorff+cpp/README.md

 *   There is a routine, GNM, that simply finds every possible move, and calls another routine JANUS, for each one.

-    In other words, it's `map availableMoves JANUS`.
+    In other words, it's `map JANUS availableMoves`.

     JANUS can do several different things; its behavior is determined by the variable STATE.
 GNM is thus a utility that the AI uses in